cnlohr/ch32v003fun/README.md

  * Optional (not needed, can be configured as output if fuse set): `NRST` is on `PD7`
  * UART TX (optional) is on: `PD5`

+## Support

+You can open a github ticket or join my Discord in the #ch32v003fun channel. https://discord.gg/CCeyWyZ

 ###
  Footnots/links